betson/irs-efile-viewer/mef/README.md

 The [`rrprd/`](rrprd/) directory contains assets (images, JavaScript, and CSS) that can be included in the HTML transformations.
 Originally, this directory was listed as `rrdprd/` (Return Request and Display - Production); however, the IRS updated the name around 2014.

-Within the directory, [`common/`](common/) contains assets that could be used by any form for any Tax Year.
+Within the directory, [`common/`](rrprd/common/) contains assets that could be used by any form for any Tax Year.
 These are predominantly icons.
-Alternatively, [`sdi/versioned/`](sdi/versioned/) contains a directory for each tax year.
+Alternatively, [`sdi/versioned/`](rrprd/sdi/versioned/) contains a directory for each tax year.
 Within each year are form-specific images or styles that relate to that tax year's version of the forms.
 Sometimes these year-specific styles are updated in future years to address bugs or compatibility fixes.

-Notably, while most years contain `style.css` and `MainStyles.css`, these files do not appear to be used from any of the provided XSLT transformations.
+Notably while most years contain `style.css` and `MainStyles.css`, these files do not appear to be used from any of the provided XSLT transformations.

 ## `Stylesheets/` Subdirectory